Abhyu-S/kortex-sdxl/Documentation.md

 ## Summary
-Kortex-SDXL is a production-ready image editing service built on Stable Diffusion XL (SDXL) with ControlNet for inpainting.
+Production-ready image editing system built on Stable Diffusion XL (SDXL) with ControlNet for inpainting.
 It provides two primary capabilities: (1) text-guided Generative Fill to synthesize content within a mask while preserving structure, and (2) edge-aware Harmonization to blend pasted or moved objects into a scene.
 The system assembles SDXL components with an fp16 VAE and applies aggressive—but quality-preserving—optimizations: 4-bit NF4 quantization for UNet and text encoders (via BitsAndBytes) and Token Merging (ToMe) to reduce attention token cost at inference time.
 A two-pass “Smart Fill” pipeline inpaints first, then optionally performs a lightweight Img2Img pass (Vibe Match) to align lighting and style.
 A FastAPI server exposes simple multipart endpoints, returning PNG images.
-Resource usage and performance telemetry (latency, RAM/CPU, GPU util proxy, estimated TFLOPs) are captured via a background monitor and optionally logged to Weights & Biases.
-The system targets 16GB-class GPUs (e.g., T4 or similar) but supports CPU fallback with significantly higher latency.
+Resource monitoring and performance telemetry captured with optional to Weights & Biases.
+Optimized for 16GB-class GPUs (Tesla T4).

 ## Table of Contents
 - [Overview](#overview)